rgabriel01/pocket-knife/docs/brief.md

 ## Executive Summary

-Pocket Knife is a lightweight Ruby CLI toolkit designed to provide quick, reliable percentage calculations directly in the terminal.
-Built for developers and technical users who need instant mathematical computations without leaving their workflow, the tool offers a simple command-line interface for calculating percentages from a given amount and percentage value.
-Starting with percentage calculations as its foundational feature, Pocket Knife aims to be the go-to utility for terminal-based quick math, with potential to expand into a comprehensive calculation toolkit.
+Pocket Knife is a comprehensive Ruby CLI toolkit designed to provide quick, reliable calculations and product management directly in the terminal.
+Built for developers and technical users who need instant mathematical computations and product cataloging without leaving their workflow, the tool offers multiple command-line interfaces including:

+- **Core Calculator:** Basic percentage calculations (`calc` command)
+- **Natural Language Interface:** LLM-powered conversational calculations (`ask` command)
+- **Product Storage:** SQLite-based product catalog with CRUD operations
+- **Natural Language Product Queries:** Query products using natural language (`ask-product` command)

+Starting with percentage calculations as its foundational feature, Pocket Knife has evolved into a comprehensive terminal toolkit that combines traditional CLI commands with modern AI-powered natural language interfaces.
+The optional feature architecture allows users to install only what they need (core calculator, LLM features, storage features, or all combined).

 ## Problem Statement